sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

      - Description
    * - Data Cleansing
      - This node cleans incoming dataset by removing null rows, columns, by replacing missing values and by changing cases of the string data.
+   * - Drop Null Rows For Selected Columns
+     - This node deletes rows having null values in the selected columns.
    * - Drop Rows With Null
      - This node creates a new DataFrame by dropping rows that contain null values.
    * - Find And Replace Using Regex